NitaiEdelberg/Ai-Tetris/README.md

 #### • `Evaluator.py`

-- Evaluates AI performance using game simulations.
+- Evaluate AI performance using game simulations.
 - `Evaluator` (extends `SimpleIndividualEvaluator` from Eckity): Runs the AI for multiple rounds and computes the average score.
-- `evaluate individual`: Uses `run_tetris_game` with given AI individual to play Tetris with different weights and calculates performance.
+- `evaluate individual`: Uses `run_tetris_game` with a given AI individual to play Tetris with different weights and calculate performance.

 #### • `PopulationEvaluator.py`

 - Evaluates the entire population of AI agents in parallel.
 - `PopulationEvaluator` (extends `SimplePopulationEvaluator` from Eckity): Uses multiprocessing for efficiency.
-- Assigns fitness scores to individuals based on their game performance.
+- Assign fitness scores to individuals based on their game performance.

 ### **AI Player Modules**

 #### • `AIAgent.py`

 - Defines the AI agent that plays Tetris.
-- Uses heuristic weights (`bumpiness`, `holes`, `max height`, etc.).
+- Uses heuristic weights (`bumpiness`, `holes`, `max-height`, etc.).
 - `choose_action`: Uses the AIBrain to decide the best move based on board evaluation.

 #### • `AIBrain.py`